 When the medical need arises, determining the most appropriate type of care or accessing the right level of care isn’t always an easy choice to make.
-On December 11, residents of Pembroke Pines and neighboring communities will have another access point to healthcare with the opening of a new Urgent Care Center.
+On December 11, residents of Pembroke Pines and neighboring communities have another access point to healthcare with the opening of a new Urgent Care Center.

-The 3,088-square-foot Urgent Care Center, located at Sheridan Street and 166th Avenue in West Pembroke Pines, joins Memorial Healthcare Systems network of care that provides consumers with choices for treatment.
+The 3,088-square-foot Urgent Care Center, located at Sheridan Street and 166th Avenue in West Pembroke Pines, joins Memorial Healthcare System's network of care that provides consumers with choices for treatment.

 “The opening of this Urgent Care Center helps us fulfill our commitment to our community to expand purposefully and to meet the medical and healthcare needs of our residents by giving them more options to the right access to care when they need it the most,” said Marc Shapiro, MD, Medical Director of the Urgent Care Center.

-Staffed by physicians, the Urgent Care Center will offer adults and children the ability to receive treatment for minor illnesses and injuries such as fever and flu symptoms, abdominal complaints, bladder infections, sprains, dislocations and fractures.
-The center will offer online check-in and accept walk-ins.
+Staffed by physicians, the Urgent Care Center offers adults and children the ability to receive treatment for minor illnesses and injuries such as fever and flu symptoms, abdominal complaints, bladder infections, sprains, dislocations and fractures.
+The center will offer online appointments and accept walk-ins.
 Services will include digital X-rays, EKGs, laboratory tests, vaccinations, physical exams and Workers’ Compensation injury exams.
 The center will be open seven days a week with extended hours from 9 am to 9 pm, Monday-Friday, and 9 am to 5 pm, Saturday and Sunday.

 “The Urgent Care Center is just one more piece in our quest to provide greater access in response to increased consumer and health plan expectations of affordability and quality healthcare,” said Melida Akiti, Vice President, Ambulatory and Community Services, Memorial Healthcare System.